60th Air Mobility Wing: Military Airlift Command

-In October 1974, the 60th began supporting Operation DEEP FREEZE missions, the annual resupply of scientific research teams in the Antarctic.
+In October 1974, the 60th began supporting Operation Deep Freeze missions, the annual resupply of scientific research teams in the Antarctic.
 Flying from Christchurch, New Zealand, the wing had logged a near perfect record for reliability.
 On 4 October 1989, a 60th Military Airlift Wing C-5 became the first "Galaxy" to land on the Antarctic continent.
 For airlift achievements during the 1970s, the wing earned two more Air Force Outstanding Unit Awards (AFOUA).

 To upgrade cargo carrying capacity, MAC initiated a major upgrade program for its C-141A fleet beginning in 1979.
 The project added an in-flight refueling system and 23 feet in length to the fuselage.
 The stretched "Starlifter" was designated the C-141B.
 The 60th sent its first C-141A to the Lockheed-Georgia Company on 13 August 1979.
 The wing received its last "B" model on 10 May 1982.

 A highly visible instrument of US foreign policy, the 60th played an important role in maintaining the balance of power in the world during the 1980s.
 Supporting US naval forces in the Indian Ocean and Gulf of Arabia (sic), the wing flew frequent missions to Diego Garcia and other installations in the region.
 When underwater mines, suspected to have been placed by Iran, threatened the Red Sea shipping lanes in 1984, the 60th airlifted minesweeping helicopters from Naval Air Station Norfolk, VA, to Rota, Spain, where the Navy assembled and carried them into action via surface vessel.
 In 1987, a similar situation in the Persian Gulf resulted in the deployment of the same helicopter minesweepers.

-Throughout the 1980s, the wing supported several important troop deployments to Central America.
-The deployments demonstrated US resolve to oppose corrupt dictatorships and Soviet-backed governments.
-Operation URGENT FURY in 1983 took the Caribbean island-nation of Grenada out of the hands of Soviet-backed Cubans.
-Operation GOLDEN PHEASANT in 1988 projected US strength to counter Nicaraguan incursions into Honduras; Operation NIMROD DANCER in May 1989 showed US opposition to Panamanian dictator Manuel Noriega; and Operation JUST CAUSE in December 1989 and January 1990 toppled Noriega from power and led to his arrest and trial in the US.
-For its participation in JUST CAUSE, the 60th earned another AFOUA.
+Throughout the 1980s, the wing supported several troop deployments to Central America, the deployments being U.S. responses to Soviet-backed governments with Central America.
+Operation Urgent Fury in 1983 took the Caribbean island-nation of Grenada out of the hands of Soviet-backed Cubans.
+Operation Golden Pheasant in 1988 projected US strength to counter Nicaraguan incursions into Honduras; Operation Nimrod Dancer in May 1989 showed US opposition to Panamanian dictator Manuel Noriega; and Operation Just Cause in December 1989 and January 1990 toppled Noriega from power and led to his arrest and trial in the US.
+For its participation in Just Cause, the 60th earned another AFOUA.